 The following information should help you determine how to allocate your TSP contributions:

-If you designate a whole dollar amount that is greater than your remaining salary, then no employee contributions will be made for that pay period, and if you are FERS you will not receive Agency Matching Contributions for that pay period.
+If you designate a whole dollar amount greater than your remaining salary, then no employee contributions will be made for that pay period, and if you are FERS, you will not receive agency-matching contributions for that pay period.

 If this occurs, you will need to lower your contribution level by electing to contribute either a lower percentage or dollar amount.
 No TSP contributions will be withheld from your pay until your new election is effective.
 Neither the new election or any matching contributions will be applied retroactively.